June 4, 2011

 So we learn more about fathers and their role in daily devotions.

 ● Being a father in Christ means that sexual sins have a profound and terrible result in your life, both today and tomorrow.
-David suffered the death of that child born of adultery, and then suffered even more later with his own sons.
+David suffered the death of that child born of adultery, and then suffered even more later with his other sons.
 Children learn how to act sexually from their fathers.

-● Being a father in Christ means that you your sexual sins can have effects upon your children.
+● Being a father in Christ means that your sexual sins can have effects upon your children.
 Likewise, your patterns of behavior will influence the behavior of your children.

 ● Being a father in Christ means you must continue to love God and trust His blessings, even if your children stray from the truth.

 David and his sons remind us of how powerful sexual sin can be.
 Nathan the prophet confronted David concerning his sin, and David repented and turned to the Lord for forgiveness.
 Even so, serious consequences continued for David and his sons.
 Will you avoid sexual sins today?
 Will you repent of your sinful behavior and know God loves to forgive sinners today?